Here’s what current research has to say about pacifiers, what it leaves unsaid,and what it all may mean for you and your baby.

-The American Academy of Pediatrics recommends that pacifiers, if used, be introduced only after breastfeeding is well-established.
+The American Academy of Pediatrics recommends that pacifiers be avoided and, if used, that they be introduced only after breastfeeding is well-established.

-UNICEF and the World Health Organization will not certify as Baby-Friendly any birth facility that routinely gives out pacifiers. - There are more than 20,000 certified Baby-Friendly facilities world-wide.
-There are fewer than 75 in the United States and Canada.
+UNICEF and the World Health Organization will not certify as Baby-Friendly any birth facility that routinely gives out pacifiers.
+There are about 16,000 certified Baby-Friendly facilities world-wide.
+There are fewer than 45 in the United States and Canada.

 Pacifiers were linked in one study to a lower IQ.
 There is only one study that has made this connection, but the implication is that routinely “buying a baby off” with a pacifier, instead of meeting his need for stimulation and interaction, may slow down his mental development.